vncoelho/optmarket-bittrex/README.md

 optmarket-bittrex
 ==========

-optmarket-bittrex is framework mainly designed for communicating with Bittrex API (public and private) in c++.
+optmarket-bittrex is framework that was mainly designed for communicating with Bittrex API (public and private) in c++.
 Some templates are available for transforming the adquired data into vectors, providing an insight for the use of other efficient data types.
+Following its structures, different trading platforms could be accesed and cross-tradding would be smartly performed.
 We believe that optimization, metaheuristics and other intelligent inspired systems can be easily embedded inside it.
 For advancing into these directions, please check the [OptFrame](https://sourceforge.net/projects/optframe/).

 This version implement V1.1 Bittrex API and the new HMAC authentification.

+optmarket-bittrex is framework mainly designed for communicating with Bittrex API (public and private) in c++.
+Some templates are available for transforming the adquired data into vectors, providing an insight for the use of other efficient data types.
+We believe that optimization, metaheuristics and other intelligent inspired systems can be easily embedded inside it.
+For advancing into these directions, please check the OptFrame.

+#Dependencies
+libssl-dev
+libcurl
+libjsoncpp-dev

+#Execution
+export PRIVATE_KEY="1234" && export PUB_KEY="1234" && app_OptMarket

 ## Import
 git clone "github.com/vncoelho/optmarket-bittrex.git"